 Waldorf University offers a transcript request service for online students.
-Upon request, we will contact the prior colleges and/or universities the applicant has attended to secure all the transcripts needed.
+Upon request, we will contact the prior colleges and/or universities the applicant has attended in an attempt to secure all the transcripts needed.
 There is no fee for this service.
-Two forms must be completed and signed in order to process the request.
+Two forms must be completed and signed with a physical signature in order to process the request.
 The Request for Official Transcript form is sent to each individual college to process the transcript request; the payment form is kept at Waldorf University for processing.
 We are unable to process the request without both signed forms being submitted.
 We can only order transcripts for schools the student has listed on the forms.
-The Transcript Request Service forms can be emailed to WAL-Trascripts@waldorf.edu or faxed to 251-224-0573.
-We cannot order international transcripts, CLEP scores, and some military transcripts.
+The Transcript Request Service forms can be emailed to Transcripts@waldorf.edu or faxed to 251-224-0573.
+We cannot order international transcripts, CLEP scores, some military transcripts, and professional training certificates.